neuzhangyf/neuzhangyf.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.neu.edu.cn/'>Northeastern University</a>.
+subtitle: <a href='https://www.neu.edu.cn/'>Northeastern University</a>

 profile:
   align: right
-  image: head.jpeg
+  image: head2.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>B233 Xinxi Building</p>